rubin55/website/_posts/2023-07-31-running-arch-linux-on-the-framework-laptop-13.md

   * [ares-commander](https://www.graebert.com/us/cad-software/ares-commander/)

 ## Final thoughts

+After you've done (most of) the above, a `reboot` is in order; the system should come up cleanly, without errors or stalls.

 I've be been using this setup for the last month and it has been pretty great.
 I get really good battery life, The fan almost never comes on, sleep and resume